Hello Reader,

 What does reader-funded mean?
 With the fluxation in advertising and the disruption of the internet, the funding of journalism is changing.
 There are examples, big and small, which show that the reader-funded or listener-funding model can work to support journalism — from the Dublin Inquirer and The Guardian to many podcasts.
 IrishCycle.com follows the open model, which means there’s no paywall at all.

-Subscribers are needed to give our journalism a dependable base of support, but these subscribers are readers who want the website to remain open.
+Subscribers are needed to give our journalism a dependable base of support.
+Generally, subscribers see the benefit of keeping this website open for all to read, allowing its journalism to reach more people.

-But we know only a small percentage of readers will see the value of keeping this website open enough to subscribe, that’s the reality of the open reader-funded model.
+It’s part of the open reader-funded model that a small percentage of readers will see the value of keeping this website open enough to subscribe, but please consider being one of those people and subscribe today.

 Thank you for reading,